hashicorp/consul/website/source/docs/agent/encryption.html.md

 ## Gossip Encryption

 Enabling gossip encryption only requires that you set an encryption key when starting the Consul agent.
-The key can be set via the `encrypt` parameter: the value of this setting is a configuration file containing the encryption key.
+The key can be set via the `encrypt` parameter.

 ~> **WAN Joined Datacenters Note:** If using multiple WAN joined datacenters, be sure to use _the same encryption key_ in all datacenters.